halnasri/nlohmann_json/TSF/docs/third_party_tools_assessment.md

   - trigger compilation errors or excessive warnings on some compilers,
   - silently disable useful attributes or diagnostics, which may lead to performance issues or missed warnings.
 - **Severity**: High - Hedley is used throughout the headers and affects how the library is compiled on all platforms.
 Incorrect macros can break builds or cause subtle differences in behaviour across compilers.
-- **Detectability**: High - most problems show up as build failures or unusual warnings on specific compilers or platforms, and are likely to be caught by the project’s CI matrix.
+- **Detectability**: High - most problems show up as build failures or unusual warnings on specific compilers or platforms, and are likely to be caught by the project's CI matrix.
 - **Mitigation**:
   - A specific version of Hedley is used in the nlohman/json repository and is fully under version control and updates are done via pull requests and must pass all CI checks before being included in a release
   - The library is built and tested with multiple compilers (Clang, GCC, MSVC) and on multiple platforms in CI.

 ### lcov
-- **Role**: lcov is used in the nlohmann/json project as part of the coverage setup introduced together with the CMake-based build system (see ‘Added CMake and lcov’ in the project’s changelog and PR #6).
+- **Role**: lcov is used in the nlohmann/json project as part of the coverage setup introduced together with the CMake-based build system (see 'Added CMake and lcov' in the project's changelog and PR #6).
 It processes gcov output from the doctest-based unit tests to generate local HTML reports, which can be cross-checked against the coverage information published via Coveralls.
 - **Potential Misbehaviours**: lcov can misinterpret or partially ignore `gcov` data, so that some lines are shown as covered or uncovered incorrectly and generate incomplete or inconsistent HTML reports.
 - **Severity**: Low - lcov only reads coverage data and creates reports; it does not affect any code or the functionality of the lirary.
-- **Detectability**: High - Inconsistencies can be detected by comparing lcov’s HTML output with the coverage data uploaded to Coveralls.
+- **Detectability**: High - Inconsistencies can be detected by comparing lcov's HTML output with the coverage data uploaded to Coveralls.
 - **Mitigation**: Mitigation through cross-validation with Coveralls and manual inspection of coverage data.

 ### libFuzzer
-- **Role**: libFuzzer is LLVM’s fuzzing engine that runs inside the test binary and uses code-coverage feedback to generate new inputs.
+- **Role**: libFuzzer is LLVM's fuzzing engine that runs inside the test binary and uses code-coverage feedback to generate new inputs.
 In nlohmann/json it is used as the fuzzing backend for the fuzz harnesses under `tests/src/` (e.g. `fuzzer-parse_json.cpp`), each implementing `LLVMFuzzerTestOneInput` and calling APIs such as `json::parse` and the `from_*` functions for CBOR, MessagePack, UBJSON, and BJData.
 The same libFuzzer-based targets are also built and run by Google OSS-Fuzz, which executes them continuously with sanitizers to find crashes and undefined behaviour.
 - **Potential Misbehaviours**: libFuzzer can only explore code that is reachable through the fuzz harness and within the time and resources it is given, so it can miss important edge cases or provide misleading coverage.
 - **Severity**: Medium - Bugs that are not found by libFuzzer (false negatives) can still reach users if they are not caught by other fuzzers, tests, or reviews.
 - **Detectability**: Low - Missed edge cases are they are typically discovered later through other fuzzers, unit and regression tests, or bug reports from users.